fortrabbit/help/docs/install-laravel-6-pro.md

 ### Using artisan down

 `artisan down` generates the file `storage/framework/down`, which is then checked from your App's HTTP kernel as middleware — as far as we know.
-Modifying files via [SSH remote execution](remote-ssh-execution-pro.md) does only affect the deployment Node, not your live App (i.e. any file changes via SSH remote exec do not affect your App).
+Modifying files via [SSH remote execution](remote-ssh-execution-pro.md) does only affect the deployment Node, not your live App.
+Any file changes via SSH remote exec do not affect your App.

 There are at least two options to do this:

 1. Add `artisan down` as a `post-install-cmd` script in `composer.json`, then `git push` (remove the command and push again to bring it back online)
-2. Use a custom middleware and command which uses another source than a file, eg memcache or database
+2. Use a custom middleware and command which uses another source than a file like `memcache` or `database`

-### Configuration with App Secrets
+### MySQL configuration with App secrets

-Beside using ENV vars to set your configs, you can use fortrabbit App Secrets ([see article](secrets)) to attain database credentials.
+Beside using ENV vars to set your configs, you can use fortrabbit App secrets — also [see the article](secrets)) - to attain credentials.
 Here is an example for `config/database.php`:

 ```php
 <?php